|

 The descent of Parkhouse is easily the most difficult part of the walk and extreme caution should be taken, as the path contrives to get more and more treacherous in the lower reaches.
 The ordeal is soon over, and after a brief glance to the right to see Dowall Hall set on its little plain of green, the way up Chrome hill is as obvious as the last climb and, though higher, not as tough.
 The view from the summit is even more impressive.

+“Chrome” derives from an old English word meaning “jagged”.
+It is a good name for this whole group of hills.
+Millions of years ago they were a reef of coral in a tropical sea.
+It is odd to think this; brightly coloured fish swimming past where now you tramp through purple thistles.
+As the path travels along the ridge and down there is a fantastic limestone arch; easy to think of this encrusted with urchins and starfish.
 At the end of the open access area a rough track begins; this takes you around Tor Rock and then a path climbs up to the right, just before Stoop Farm.
 Arriving onto a very minor road, turn to the right and follow this all the way down Dowel Dale.
 A little-used route and very peaceful apart from the occasional drift of sound from the High Edge Raceway just over the hill, where speedway and stock car racing are all the rage on certain weekends.

 This road takes you towards the rear of Dowall Hall, glimpsed earlier from front; but just before you get there, you might want to explore Dowel Cave set into a cliff on your right.
 There is a little metal gate in the fence and it seems as if access is tolerated if not officially permitted.
 It is a very atmospheric place, (take a torch for full effect) and when you learn about the former stone-age inhabitants, the transportation is complete.

+Continue on past Dowall Hall, on the unfenced road, to pass back between the two hills.
 Arriving back at Glutton Bridge, turn left back onto the “b” road, retracing steps a short way up to a footpath to the right this time, which takes you over a ridge of Hitter Hill, easily down into Earl Sterndale and a well earned pint at the Quiet Woman (an excellent range of real ales on offer there).

 Simon Corble